 The Brown gin.
 Yes, this one is brown in color, not clear.
 The reason is that it is flavored after the second distillation.
 Ingredients include star anise, cardamom, coriander, lemon peel, orange peel, and cinnamon – and of course juniper.
-The nose and flavor of Silk Jacket Naval Strength Compound Gin are bold and different.
+The nose and flavor of Silver Dolphin Naval Strength Compound Gin are bold and different.

 This is a classic old-style gin cocktail.

 Shake well over ice.
 Pour into martini glass.
 Garnish with a Cherry.
 Enjoy!